-Whilst the council has been with Natwest for over 25 years, banking services have traditionally been re-tendered or renegotiated every 3 years to ensure that the level of prices reflect efficiency savings achieved by the supplier and current pricing.
+Whilst the council has been with NatWest for over 25 years, banking services have traditionally been re-tendered or renegotiated every 3 years to ensure that the level of prices reflect efficiency savings achieved by the supplier and current pricing.

-In early 2016 a procurement exercise for banking services was conducted on a Government Framework which resulted in Natwest being the preferred supplier.
+In early 2016 a procurement exercise for banking services was conducted on a Government Framework which resulted in NatWest being the preferred supplier.
 The banking service contract commenced on 1 April 2016 for 3 years with an option to extend for a further 1 year plus 1 year realising significant savings over the life of the contract.
-The contract is being extended for the year commencing 1 April 2019 and will be review again in 2020.
+The contract was extended for the year commencing 1 April 2019 to 31 March 2021.
+A benchmarking exercise is on-going to ensure our banking services continue to deliver value for money.